-Some things scare us that ought not.
-Some things get a bad reputation when they should be honored.
+Some things scare us that ought not, and some things get a bad reputation when they should be honored.
 Doctrine is one of those things.
-Life will provide you with experiences that will teach you this well as you watch doctrine, more often than not, take a back seat in your 21st century Christian walk.
+Life will provide you with experiences that will teach you this well as you watch doctrine, more often than not, take a back seat in your 21st-century Christian walk.
+This raises a question.
+Why?
+To answer, let’s consider a thing called the “zeitgeist.”

-So why is this?
-To answer let us first consider another word: “zeitgeist”.
-This is just a fancy way of saying “the spirit of the age”.
-Pick any given time or place in history or the present and you’ll find that there is a general way of thinking that is found acceptable in that place or age.
-You are now living in a time and place, or within a zeitgeist, in which your society has embraced a way of thinking that denies objective truth.
-That is to say that “truth” is subjective, which simply means that it is derived from a person’s own internal opinions and not reality.
-You will hear it stated like this: “What is true for one person is not necessarily true for another”.
-Of course this is an absurd and unworkable zeitgeist, but nevertheless, it is the source from which your society’s values are plucked and you need to understand that.
+Zeitgeist is just a fancy way of saying “the spirit of the age.”
+Pick any given time in history in any given place in the world and you’ll find a general way of thinking that was considered to be acceptable by most all in that time and place.
+That thinking is the zeitgeist.
+You are now living in a time and place in which your society has embraced a way of thinking that denies objective truth.
+That is to say that truth itself is considered to be subjective, which more simply put means that truth is thought to be derived from a person’s own personal opinions and feelings.
+You will hear it stated like this: “What is true for one person is not necessarily true for another.”
+Of course, this is an absurd and unworkable zeitgeist; nevertheless, it’s the source from which your society’s values and morals are supposed to be plucked, and you need to understand that supposition from the outset.

-With all this in mind let us now consider another word: “indoctrination”.
-You might notice the word “doctrine” as the root of that word.
-To teach people to think in a certain way is to indoctrinate them, much like one might program a computer to process data in a certain way.
-That’s probably the reason words like “doctrine” and “indoctrinate” are unpopular words, in the same way “brainwashing” is an unpopular word.
-Why is this?
-The simple answer is that Man is proud.
+With this in mind, let us now consider another word: indoctrination.
+You might notice the word doctrine as the root of that word.
+To teach people to think in a certain way is to indoctrinate them.
+That’s probably the reason words like doctrine and indoctrinate are unpopular in the same way that brainwashing is an unpopular word.
+Man is proud.
 He does not want to humble himself before God.
-And he does not like to think that he is not ultimately sovereign in how his own brain processes the information it receives.
-He does want to think that he thinks as he does because of his own preferences and rationale.
+And he certainly doesn’t want to think that he’s not ultimately sovereign in determining how his brain interprets the world.
+He does want to think that his thoughts are based on personal preferences and rationale.
 But like it or not, we have all been indoctrinated, or brainwashed if you wish, to interpret our world through a certain set of lenses.
-The question is never IF we have been indoctrinated, but rather by whom?!
+The question then is not if we’ve been indoctrinated, but rather by whom?

-Pontius Pilate rightly asked Jesus, “What is truth?”, though he didn’t give Jesus credit for knowing the answer.
-But Jesus claimed to be the Way, the Truth, and the Life, so perhaps we should go to our Bibles and see what we can draw up from that deep well of truth, for as you might imagine, it is by no means silent on this subject.
-You see, your Creator knows that you will be indoctrinated into one way of thinking or another, indeed he created you to be.
-The only question is, will you give yourself over to be indoctrinated into whatever the current zeitgeist is, or will you indoctrinate your own self into a Godly way of thinking?
-With that in mind let us go to His Word and see what God has to say about doctrine.
+Though he didn’t give Jesus credit for knowing, Pontius Pilate rightly asked him, “What is truth?”
+And in looking for that all-important answer to that all-important question we must look also to Jesus who claimed to be the Way, the Truth, and the Life.
+So perhaps we should go to our Bibles and see what we can draw up from that deep well, for as you might imagine, it is by no means silent on this subject.
+You see, your Creator knows that you will be indoctrinated into one way of thinking or another, indeed He created you to be.
+The only question is, will you give yourself over to be indoctrinated into whatever the current zeitgeist is, or will you indoctrinate your own self into a godly way of thinking?
+So let us go to His Word and see what God has to say about doctrine.

 Paul urges us in Romans 12 to “be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.”
-So what is Paul saying here but to re-indoctrinate ourselves into a new way of thinking?
+Paul is telling us here to choose our source for indoctrination.
+He is telling us to re-indoctrinate ourselves away from whatever the zeitgeist has taught us and into a new and true way of thinking.

-But that’s not all.
-As I renew my own mind I learn that God has plans for you, my children, and He commands me to indoctrinate you as well.
-He commands parents in Deuteronomy 6:
+But my own renewal is not enough.
+As my own mind is renewed, I learn that God has plans for you, my children, and He commands me to indoctrinate you as well.
+He commands parents in Deuteronomy chapter 6:

-There are too many passages to post them all here, but let me add just one more that, as you know, is one of my favorites in which God contrasts the two basic kinds of indoctrinations of our minds:
+There are too many passages on this subject to post them all here, but let me add just one more that, as you know, is one of my favorites in which God contrasts the two basic kinds of indoctrinations of our minds:

 For they that are after the flesh do mind the things of the flesh; but they that are after the Spirit the things of the Spirit.
 For to be carnally minded is death; but to be spiritually minded is life and peace.
 Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.
 So then they that are in the flesh cannot please God.
 (Rom 8:5-8)

-Now I realize that all this talk about indoctrination sounds kind of bad.
-But I remind you that the question is never IF we are indoctrinated, but by whom?
-Will we ultimately be indoctrinated by the “prince of the power of the air”, or by consuming the Bread of Life which is the Word of God?
-That IS the question.
-There is no third option.
+Now I realize that all this talk about indoctrination might sound kind of bad.
+It is, after all, counter to the zeitgeist in which we are immersed.
+But I remind you that the question is never, if, but, by whom?
+Will we ultimately be indoctrinated by the “prince of the power of the air,” or by consuming the Bread of Life, which is the Word of God?